-It all starts with relationships – the stronger an organisation’s relationships with key stakeholder groups the lower the risk of a crisis.
-Helping organisations build strong mutually-beneficial relationships is the core activity of public relations, and when a crisis occurs it often reflects the success (or failure) of the work done by practitioners in building them.
+It all starts with relationships – the stronger an organization’s relationships with key stakeholder groups the lower the risk of a crisis.
+Helping organizations build strong mutually-beneficial relationships is the core activity of public relations, and when a crisis occurs it often reflects the success (or failure) of the work done by practitioners in building them.
 Where strong relationships exist a crisis can be avoided or mitigated quickly.
-Any missteps will be understood as rare missteps or an isolated incident that does not reflect the standard operating procedure of the organisation as a whole or as something that, while needing to be addressed, will not have a detrimental impact on the key strategy that an organisation needs to achieve its commercial goals.
+Any missteps will be understood as rare missteps or an isolated incident that does not reflect the standard operating procedure of the organization as a whole or as something that, while needing to be addressed, will not have a detrimental impact on the key strategy that an organization needs to achieve its commercial goals.

-Many organisations have a risk register and assess it regularly to help identify potential sources of risk, but, in many cases, communications risk is often not considered.
-The primary risk of any crisis is relationship risk – the risk that damage will be done to the key strategic relationships that are critical to an organisation functioning operationally and achieving its desired outcomes.
-Whether employees, suppliers, customers, investors, or partners, any crisis that damages any of these relationships risks creating an existential threat to an organisation – the very definition of a crisis.
+Many organizations have a risk register and assess it regularly to help identify potential sources of risk, but, in many cases, communications risk is often not considered.
+The primary risk of any crisis is relationship risk – the risk that damage will be done to the key strategic relationships that are critical to an organization functioning operationally and achieving its desired outcomes.
+Whether employees, suppliers, customers, investors, or partners, any crisis that damages any of these relationships risks creating an existential threat to an organization – the very definition of a crisis.

-There will always be a need for crisis communications specialists to help minimise damage from operational failures; things go wrong and few organisations have internal crisis management teams.
-But communications – and public relations, in particular – has the ability to help place organisations in a strong position to counter any potential fallout and, in many cases, prevent the escalation of a crisis.
+There will always be a need for crisis communications specialists to help minimize damage from operational failures; things go wrong and few organizations have internal crisis management teams.
+But communications – and public relations, in particular – has the ability to help place organizations in a strong position to counter any potential fallout and, in many cases, prevent the escalation of a crisis.

 Lyndon Johnson is the founder of THINK DIFFERENT[LY] Communications and the general manager of walk-in communications clinic COMMS.BAR in Toronto.
 Over the last decade, he has been developing a unifying communications theory and he is the inventor of The Lean Agile Communications Methodology™.